Dan Kirkbride

-Dan R. Kirkbride (born October 7, 1952 in Cheyenne, Wyoming) is an American politician and former Wyoming state legislator.
+Dan R. Kirkbride (born October 7, 1952) is an American politician and former Wyoming state legislator.
 A member of the Republican Party, Kirkbride represented the 4th district in the Wyoming House of Representatives from 2013 to 2021.

 In the August 2020 Republican primary, Kirkbride was defeated by Jeremy Haroldson.

 Education

-Kirkbride graduated from the University of Wyoming in 1975 with a Bachelor's Degree in Journalism.
+Kirkbride graduated from the University of Wyoming in 1975 with a bachelor's degree in journalism.